-30 Julian Thompson, 3 Commando Brigade in The Falklands: No Picnic (London: Pen and Sword, 2009), 1-16, 27.
+&lt;sup>30 Julian Thompson, 3 Commando Brigade in The Falklands: No Picnic (London: Pen and Sword, 2009), 1-16, 27.

-31 Julian Thompson, The Lifeblood of War: Logistics in Armed Conflict (London: Brassey's, 1991), 284.
+&lt;sup>31 Julian Thompson, The Lifeblood of War: Logistics in Armed Conflict (London: Brassey's, 1991), 284.
 3CDO reinforced stood at 5,500 troops, plus or minus.
 Later during the land campaign, 5th Infantry Brigade joined 3CDO, bringing the total landing force to approximately 9,000 troops.
 For the purposes of this article, the focus is closing the force (3CDO) in San Carlos Water at the height of fighting within the A2/AD bubble.

-nated commander of Task Group (TG) 317.8.32 Of the 100-plus ships, warships were the smaller percentage of the task force as compared to support ships.33 Combatant ships included two aircraft carriers, eight guided missile destroyers, 15 frigates, one diesel and five nuclear powered submarines, two amphibious assault ships, three mine sweepers, and five small vessels.34 The Royal Fleet Auxiliary (RFA) supported the carrier group and the amphibious task force, providing 23 ships, while the British commercial merchant fleet provided an additional 40 ships classified as shipstaken-up-from-trade (STUFT).35
+nated commander of Task Group (TG) 317.8.
+Of the 100-plus ships, warships were the smaller percentage of the task force as compared to support ships.
+Combatant ships included two aircraft carriers, eight guided missile destroyers, 15 frigates, one diesel and five nuclear powered submarines, two amphibious assault ships, three mine sweepers, and five small vessels.
+The Royal Fleet Auxiliary (RFA) supported the carrier group and the amphibious task force, providing 23 ships, while the British commercial merchant fleet provided an additional 40 ships classified as shipstaken-up-from-trade (STUFT).

 Gaining and maintaining control of the sea by Royal Navy combatants was only half of the solution to the maritime problem.
 The task force embarked 74 aircraft, both rotary and fixed-wing.
 As with any operation, aircraft conducted not only combat air patrols (CAP) to maintain air superiority but also antisurface and antisubsurface operations to maintain sea superiority.
-The most decisive of these aircraft were the 33 Royal Navy British Aerospace Sea Harrier FRS.Mk 1s and Royal Air Force (RAF) Hawker Siddeley GR.Mk3 Harriers.36 These Harriers were used to protect the fleet against air and surface threats and for close air and deep air support (CAS and DAS) provided to special operations and the landing force.
-Additionally, to protect the fleet against the Argentine submarine threat, the task force embarked 25 antisubmarine helicopters.37 Finally, the task force possessed 28 helicopters for assault support.38 with the last few underway by 7 April.39 Due to the impromptu loading of ships, identification and reorganization of cargo for debarkation took nearly three weeks.40 This reorganization was done while underway and at Ascension Island, the intermediate staging base for the task force halfway between Great Britain and the Falklands.
-Restow of supplies and equipment became the priority for the task force to have a timely off-load in the Falklands, but it came at the cost of more effective planning and rehearsals.41 EMPRA and the task force's haphazard means of embarkation would cause additional problems as the force closed on the Falklands.
+The most decisive of these aircraft were the 33 Royal Navy British Aerospace Sea Harrier FRS.Mk 1s and Royal Air Force (RAF) Hawker Siddeley GR.Mk3 Harriers.
+These Harriers were used to protect the fleet against air and surface threats and for close air and deep air support (CAS and DAS) provided to special operations and the landing force.
+Additionally, to protect the fleet against the Argentine submarine threat, the task force embarked 25 antisubmarine helicopters.
+Finally, the task force possessed 28 helicopters for assault support.

+As for landing force logistics, the task force loaded its complement of ships as items appeared at their ports of embarkation.
+To meet the prime minister's intent, the majority of combatants sailed in 72 hours, with the last few underway by 7 April.
+Due to the impromptu loading of ships, identification and reorganization of cargo for debarkation took nearly three weeks.
+This reorganization was done while underway and at Ascension Island, the intermediate staging base for the task force halfway between Great Britain and the Falklands.
+Restow of supplies and equipment became the priority for the task force to have a timely off-load in the Falklands, but it came at the cost of more effective planning and rehearsals.
+EMPRA and the task force's haphazard means of embarkation would cause additional problems as the force closed on the Falklands.